cubed-dev/cubed-benchmarks/README.md

 The `cubed benchmarks` test suite can be run locally with the following steps:

+1. Create a conda environment using `ci/environment.yml`
-1. Run tests with `python -m pytest tests`.
+2. Run tests with `python -m pytest tests`.

 ## Acknowledgements